Training tackles top three Thrift Savings Plan mistakes

-Michelle Roper, accredited financial readiness specialist on Hunter Army Airfield, talks about the Thrift Savings Plan, Oct.
-24, 2024, at the Army Community Service office on Hunter.
-(U.S. Army Photo by Monica K. Guthrie)
+HUNTER ARMY AIRFIELD, Ga., -- There are three common mistakes individuals make when it comes to their Thrift Savings Plan according to Michelle Roper, an accredited financial readiness specialist on Hunter Army Airfield.
+To help overcome these mistakes, Roper hosted a Thrift Savings Plan workshop, Oct.
+24, at the Army Community Service office.

+“The purpose of the TSP workshop is to educate all federal employees on their 401k plan options with the federal government,” Roper said.
+“There are several mistakes people make.”

 |Date Taken: